 It’s important to have balance, so I’m not saying you can’t have characters that fit these descriptions.
 When you’re developing characters, of course some will include many of the traits mentioned above.
 Just remember the word “some.”
 Some men like cars.
 Some men like beer.
 Some women like to shop.
 But if all your women and all your men are the same, it shows your perspective of that gender is limited.

 A note about transgender & non-binary characters…

 Not everyone identifies as 100% woman or 100% man.
-There are transgendered people and non-binary people to recognize.
-It’s fine if you do not include a transgendered or non-binary character in your manuscript; however, two things:
+There are transgender people and non-binary people to recognize (and celebrate!).
+It’s fine if you do not include a transgender or non-binary character in your manuscript; however, two things:

 - Be aware you do have the option!
 We don’t live in a world where only two genders exist.

-- Be careful in how you portray a transgendered or non-binary character in your writing—if you yourself do not identify as either transgendered or non-binary, you may have a limited lens on such a character.
-In the same way, you want to avoid gender stereotyping against women or men, you absolutely do not want to lump all transgendered characters into one stereotype or all non-binary characters into another.
-Remember: A transgendered person and a non-binary person are people.
+- Be careful in how you portray a transgender or non-binary character in your writing—if you yourself do not identify as either transgender or non-binary, you may have a limited lens on such a character.
+In the same way, you want to avoid gender stereotyping against women or men, you absolutely do not want to lump all transgender characters into one stereotype or all non-binary characters into another.
+Remember: A transgender person and a non-binary person are people.
 And people are diverse.
 There’s a lot that makes up each one our personalities—gender being just one element and not the defining one.

 If you aren’t sure if your message is gender inclusive, I can help.
 Contact me and we can chat about reviewing your manuscript.